ragibson/levy-stable-benchmarks/README.md

 These tables are obtained from Nolan's STABLE program, which has been the gold standard for computing this distribution's functions since its release.

 STABLE rounds certain inputs to avoid parameter regions where his method has difficulties.
 The specifics are complicated (see his README) and certain parts of his algorithm are undocumented, but can be partially reverse-engineered through his program's debug messages.
-Regardless, I believe these have very little affect on the overall accuracy of the tables.
+Regardless, I believe these have very little effect on the overall accuracy of the tables.

 More imporantly, Nolan's methods have significant inaccuracies in the distribution tails for some parameter values.
 For instance, alpha=1.0 with nonzero beta often has an (incorrect) discontinuity, resulting in incorrect values beyond p=1% and p=99%.